 I read them over and over until I get back on track and believe Him.
 Sometimes I say it out loud!

 Just because God is silent, it doesn’t mean he has abandoned you.
 This is where many people get tripped up and lose their faith.

 Before you give up, remember that God’s economy is different than the world’s system.
-He uses the tragedy, the crisis, and the suffering to get behavior change.
+He uses tragedy, crisis, and suffering to get behavior change.
 And to show His glory.